jiangying000/djy0/README.md

 I'm contributing at [Starcoin Org](https://github.com/starcoinorg)

-Also A server-side developer, and used to be a frontend developer
+A server-side developer, and used to be a frontend developer

 <!-- and [Move Lang](https://github.com/move-language) -->